The Greatest Hits Of 'The Platinum Age Of Television'

 (SOUNDBITE OF BIRDS CHIRPING)

-GRIFFITH: (As Andy Taylor) Do you hear that?
+GRIFFITH: Do you hear that?
 That's those young birds chirping for their mama that's never coming back.
 Now you just listen to that for a while.

 GROSS: Then what happens?